yangbinmao/xxl-job-updateToJpa/doc/XXL-JOB-English-Documentation.md

 #### Step 1:develp obHandler in the executor project
     - 1, create new java class implent com.xxl.job.core.handler.IJobHandler;
     - 2, if you add @Component annotation on the top of the class name it’s will be managed as a bean instance by spring container;
-    - 3, add  “@JobHandler(value=" customize jobhandler name")” annotation，the value stand for JobHandler name,it will be used as JobHandler property when create a new task in the schedule center.
+    - 3, add  “@JobHandler(value=" customize com.ybm.xxlJob.jobhandler name")” annotation，the value stand for JobHandler name,it will be used as JobHandler property when create a new task in the schedule center.

 #### Step 2:create task in schedule center